dbiir/rainbow/rainbow-benchmark/README.md

 Rainbow Benchmark contains java based command line tool that helps generate data in wide tables.

 >
-Note: Due to security and privacy considerations, data is randomly generated in Rainbow Benchmark.
+> Note: Due to security and privacy considerations, data is randomly generated in Rainbow Benchmark.
-No details about the production data contents, schema and query workload in Microsoft Bing are allowed to be public.
-Although we take lessons from the patterns of real-world data schema and query workload, the workload and schema templates used in Rainbow are totally rewritten.
-They are different from the workload and data schema used in Microsoft Bing ([paper](http://dl.acm.org/citation.cfm?id=3035930)).
+> No details about the production data contents, schema and query workload in Microsoft Bing are
+> allowed to be public.
+Although we take lessons from the patterns of real-world data schema and query workload,
+> the workload and schema templates used in Rainbow are totally rewritten.
+They are different from the
+> workload and data schema used in our [paper](http://dl.acm.org/citation.cfm?id=3035930).
 >

 ## Prepare